 Senior Operations and Marketing Manager

 Kate Speed is a New York native who earned her art degree at the University at Buffalo.
-She worked in art-related non-profit organizations before her stretch in the e-commerce and market research industries, where she became intrigued by the power of big data and data visualization.
-Kate loves working on projects with crossover between the creative and the technical and seeks out opportunities to streamline processes.
-Outside of work, Kate builds websites and plays video games under the supervision of her cats.
+She worked in art-related non-profit organizations before her stretch in the e-commerce and market research industries, where she became intrigued by data visualization.
+Kate loves working on projects that use both creative and technical skills and seeks out opportunities to streamline processes.
+Outside of work, Kate practices yoga under the supervision of her cats.

 Beth Turner holds a BA in French from the University of North Carolina at Chapel Hill and has been in the nonprofit sector since 1998, when she was hired as the volunteer coordinator for the HIV/AIDS Council of Chatham County.
 A founding member of the Triangle-based nonprofit Girls Rock NC, Beth was the organization’s Jill-of-all-trades from 2004-2014.
 Beth served on the Pittsboro Town Board of Commissioners from 2011-2015, and has been with Counter Tools since 2014.
 She is a cat whisperer and bass player.